slazun/freestyle-project/README.md

 The SENDGRID_API_KEY variable is referenced in the college-app.py file, and your key will be pulled into the application to run it without displaying the key.

 In order to send the email, you will have to adjust the "from_email" variable in your code to the email associated with your SendGrid API.

+## Additional Info

+There is another .py file in this repo called "api_data.py."
+This file is not necessary to run the app, but provides some basic code to better understand the data coming through the API.

 Have fun!